Kiama railway station

 Kiama railway station is a heritage-listed intercity train station located in Kiama, New South Wales, Australia, on the South Coast railway line.
-The station serves NSW TrainLink's diesel multiple unit trains traveling south to and electric multiple unit trains north to Wollongong and Sydney.
+The station serves Sydney Trains diesel multiple unit trains traveling south to and electric multiple unit trains north to Wollongong and Sydney.
 Early morning and late night services to and from stations to the south are provided by train replacement bus services.
 It was added to the New South Wales State Heritage Register on 2 April 1999.